EastCoastGreenwayAlliance/ecg-map/README.md

 ```
 git push heroku branch-name:master
 ```

-## Using Static Assets
-The empty `assets/` directory is available for Webpack to include static assets such as images, icons, etc. The Webpack Dev Server should resolve file paths just by doing `assets/filename.png` in your code (e.g. for the `src` attribute of an image tag).
-When doing `npm run build` the `CopyWebpackPlugin` will copy the `assets/` directory to `dist/assets` for you.

 ## Data
 The data for this web app is being hosted on [CARTO](https://carto.com), loaded into and queried by the web app.
 This data is routinely edited by the ECGA staff using the [Carto QGIS plugin](https://plugins.qgis.org/plugins/QgisCartoDB/).
 Two lines tables exist, one writable table that ECGA staff edit using QGIS, and another production read-only table that is periodically updated with changes from the writable table.
 The production table is locked for editing and used by the web app.